Throde/NLPCC2026-Task8-FIIA/README.md

 # Dataset and Usage Instructions

 The corpus is primarily filtered from relevant Chinese corpora and has been manually annotated and proofread by the evaluation organizers.
 The evaluation set is expected to contain 1,000 data items, covering approximately 300 Chinese factive predicates.
 The dataset used for the evaluation is published in JSON format, serving as the basis for text adaptation by participating teams.
-Since the evaluation mode is a red teaming attack, it is not divided into training, validation, and test sets.

-## Test Set Data Example
+Data Example:

 ```json
 [ {
   "id": "0001",